Bayesian nonparametric boundary detection for multiple areal data: A model for boundary detection

 with $\bm{w}_{0} = (0.3, 0.5, 0.2)$, $\bm{\mu}_{0} = \left(-2, 0, 2\right)$ and $\sigma_0^2 = 0.5$.
 If we set $H=6$ and choose a common set of atoms $\bm{\mu} = (-2.1,-1.9,-0.1, 0.1, 1.9, 2.2)$ in the density

 which has the same structure as the likelihood in \eqref{eqn:modeldata}, there exist at least two configurations, $\bm{w}_1 = (0.15, 0.15, 0.25, 0.25, 0.1, 0.1)$ and $\bm{w}_2 = (0.29, 0.01, 0.01, 0.49, 0.199, 0.001)$, for which both $\tilde{f}(\bm{w}_1)$ and $\tilde{f}(\bm{w}_2)$ approximate $f_0$ well enough; see \Cref{fig:CounterExample1}.
-As a result, if two spatial neighbouring areas share the same density, model \eqref{eqn:modeldata}-\eqref{eqn:edgeprior} would not be able to detect such similarity based solely on the mixture weights.
-The same argument also holds for spatial neighbouring areas with different densities.
-This issue might result in poor boundary detection since the full-conditional of the graph $G$ depends on the weights; see \Cref{sec:MCMC} in the Supplementary Material.
+As a result, if two geographically contiguous areas share the same density, model \eqref{eqn:data_in_clust}-\eqref{eqn:edgeprior} would not be able to detect such similarity based solely on the mixture weights.
+The same argument also holds for geographically contiguous areas with different densities.
+This issue might lead to poor boundary detection because the full-conditional of the graph $G$ depends on the weights; see \Cref{sec:MCMC} in the Supplementary Material.